-Kingdom Hearts 3 has been a long time coming, but it looks like its release date will finally be this year.
-Here, we explore release date rumours as well as speculation about the game’s Disney worlds (some of which have already been revealed), new gameplay features and trailers that give a sneak peek at the game.
+Kingdom Hearts 3 has been a long time coming, but we finally have a release date.
+Here, we explore the latest Kingdom Hearts news, as well as speculation about the game’s Disney worlds (some of which have already been revealed), new gameplay features and trailers that give a sneak peek at the game.

 The Kingdom Hearts games have widespread appeal thanks to their ties with Disney and Final Fantasy, so we expect this to be among the best-selling games of the year.
 See more of our most anticipated games of 2018 here.

 Kingdom Hearts 3 release date

-It’s been almost 13 years since Kingdom Hearts 2 came out on PS2 in 2005.
+It’s been 13 years since Kingdom Hearts 2 came out on PS2 in 2005.
 Since then, fans of the roleplaying game have been eagerly awaiting the next instalment.
 There was a time when we doubted whether there would be one at all.

 However, in 2013 it was finally confirmed by Square Enix that Kingdom Hearts 3 is coming.
 Back then, we thought we might be playing it in 2015, but it soon became clear that we were suffering from wishful thinking.